 - Get compensation or insurance for it

 If you make a profit or gain when you dispose of an asset, you pay Capital Gains Tax (CGT) on the chargeable gain.
-The chargeable gain is usually the difference between the price you paid for the asset and the price you disposed of it for.
+The chargeable gain is usually the difference between the price you paid for the asset and the price you got when you disposed of it.
 You can deduct allowable expenses such as the cost of acquiring and disposing of the asset.

 When you dispose of an asset, you must file a tax return for CGT by 31 October of the following year.